Club Brugge KV

 Logo

 Club Brugge logoThe logo consists of a circle with a crown on the top.
-Above this a star can be seen, symbolize ten league titles.
+Above this a star can be seen, symbolizes ten league titles.
 The team colors can be seen in the middle of the circle diagonally, in striped fashion.
 In the surrounding circle black text is seen over white background with the name of the club.
-The initials KW standing for Koninklijke Voetbalclub (in English: royal football club).
+The initials KW stand for Koninklijke Voetbalclub (in English: royal football club).

 Club Brugge KV timeline